Do you need a child performance licence?

 - If the child lives outside of the UK and your business or organisation is not in Birmingham, please apply to the local authority where you are based

-- We only licence children who live in Birmingham.
-Check which is your local authority
+- We only licence children who live in Birmingham (Find out which local authority you need to apply to)

 - Apply for a child performance licence